 Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

-Before using Oracle Functions, you have to configure the Fn Project CLI to connect to your Oracle Cloud Infrastructure tenancy.
+Before using OCI Functions, you have to configure the Fn Project CLI to connect to your Oracle Cloud Infrastructure tenancy.

 You can define multiple contexts, each stored in a different context file in .yaml format.
 By default, the individual context files are stored in the